Nowhere to go? Take your time getting

 2. Deck with fog over looking the ocean.

 1. Ocean view from deck, hot tub, picnic table, hammock and "Shakin' Shack".
 2. Intimate dining for 20.

 The Peeing Tree

 Byers wrote a story in his column a number of years ago about a Father-Son's First Masculine Ritual called The Peeing Tree.
 When I was looking for property in 1998/99, I tried to buy 18 acres outside Ansa Borago in Southern California.
 One of the things I loved about that high-desert land was a huge oak tree.
 I used that image for many years until late last year when there was a mud slide behind my house that washed out my above-ground, gravity fed water system.
 While rebuilding the system, I found a statue of a cherib.
 I hooked up an extra water line directly to that statue and now I have a graphic example of The Peeing Tree on the hill in back of my house.
-He's constantly at work, wtatering one of my connifirs (until our late summer dry season reduces the flow of water.)
+He's constantly at work, watering one of my conifers (until our summer dry season reduces the flow of water.)

 The Men's Study